Create and manage access tokens

 When you sign in to your Docker account with Docker Desktop, Docker Desktop generates an authentication token on your behalf.
 When you interact with Docker Hub using the Docker CLI, the CLI uses this token for authentication.
 The token scope has Read, Write, and Delete access.
 If your Docker Desktop session expires, the token is automatically removed locally.

 You can have up to 5 auto-generated tokens associated with your account.
 These are deleted and created automatically based on usage and creation dates.
 You can also delete your auto-generated tokens as needed.
-See Modify existing tokens.
+For more information, see Modify existing tokens.